The Bankrate promise

 - Personal documentation.
 Your lender may request information about your finances, background, other sources of income and resume.
 If you have a business partner or co-owner, you must include their information too.

 - Business plan.
-Almost every lender will require a business plan outlining how you intend to use your loan funds and how additional financing will benefit your business.
+While not every lender will require a business plan, having one is beneficial.
+Your business plan should outline how you intend to use your loan funds and how additional financing will benefit your business.
 You should also include how the funds will improve revenue and your ability to repay the loan.

 - Business financial statements.
 Most lenders require two years of income tax returns, balance sheets, profit and loss statements, bank statements and cash flow projections to determine if your business can repay a loan.